MicrosoftDocs/cloud-adoption-framework/docs/secure/best-practices/end-to-end-governance.md

 The second step is to use Azure AD groups, the same groups you're already using for your ARM templates RBAC model.
 It's a [best practice to assign roles to Azure AD groups](/azure/role-based-access-control/best-practices#assign-roles-to-groups-not-users), not to individuals.
 To create an end-to-end governance model, you will need to do this step for ARM templates and DevOps.

-Azure DevOps has tight integration with Azure Active Directory including [AAD groups membership](/azure/devops/organizations/security/add-ad-aad-built-in-security-groups?tabs=preview-page), making it easy to apply role assignments to the same Azure AD group.
+Azure DevOps has tight integration with Azure Active Directory including [Azure AD groups membership](/azure/devops/organizations/security/add-ad-aad-built-in-security-groups?tabs=preview-page), making it easy to apply role assignments to the same Azure AD group.

 > [!NOTE]
-> If you are using another CI vendor, you might have an intermediary logical container for managing group memberships, which you also need to maintain if AAD group membership is not synchronized.
+> If you are using another CI vendor, you might have an intermediary logical container for managing group memberships, which you also need to maintain if Azure AD group membership is not synchronized.

-The diagram below illustrates how Azure AD is used as the single identity management plane.
+The following diagram illustrates how Azure AD is used as the single identity management plane.
 In ARM templates and in our DevOps tooling (Azure DevOps in this example), we only need to manage role assignments, not memberships, which should be managed in Azure AD.
 Note the resource names follow recommended [Naming Conventions](../../ready/azure-best-practices/resource-naming.md) and [Abbreviations](../ready/azure-best-practices/resource-naming.md) for Azure Resources.

 <img src="./../media/e2e-governance-overview.svg" alt="Diagram of end-to-end governance and how to access to your Azure resources, both from ARM templates and CI/CD workflows">

-#### Example scenario: Remove contractor access with a single step, AAD membership
+#### Example scenario: Remove contractor access with a single step, Azure AD membership

 To make end-to-end governance concrete, let's examine the benefits with an example scenario.